Cooperw/ctf/2024-10-11-wwhf24/README.md

 }
 ```

-- todo talk about building MAC wordlists to isolate OUI regions hoping to locate Event 5"
+- todo talk about building MAC wordlists to isolate OUI regions hoping to locate the missing Event 5"

 In our quest to grant ourselves "Event 5" we managed to uncover a hidden vendor bounty worth 100 points from scanner EC:DA:3B:5E:17:30 which allowed us to have 26/25 vendor bounties, effectively pushing our scores above the standard achievable score.
+Thanks @Logix for the discovery, honestly the burst of addrenaline at 1am pushed us to finish solving the final [Challenge 4 | Mystery Signal](https://github.com/Cooperw/ctf/tree/master/2024-10-11-wwhf24#challenge-4--mystery-signal)!

 We then developed a script which when given an NFC UID, automatically claims all vendor, stage, and event bounties.
 We never were able to trigger staff bounties or "event 5" which we later learned was not avaiable due to technical issues.
 ```python